Oles Sanin

-Oles Hennadiyovych Sanin (Олесь Геннадійович Санін; born July 30, 1972 in Kamin-Kashyrskyi) is a Ukrainian film director, actor, cinematographer, producer, musician and sculptor.
-Distinguished Artist of Ukraine; he was awarded the Alexander Dovzhenko Ukrainian State Award.
+Oles Hennadiyovych Sanin (Олесь Геннадійович Санін; born July 30, 1972, in Kamin-Kashyrskyi) is a Ukrainian film director, actor, cinematographer, producer, musician and sculptor.
+An Honored Artist of Ukraine (2014); he was also awarded the Alexander Dovzhenko Ukrainian State Award.

 Biography

 Born in Kamin-Kashyrskyi in the Volyn Oblast.
 He graduated of the Ivan Karpenko-Kary National University of Theatre, Film and TV in Kyiv in 1993 in the actor's class (tutor: Valentyna Zymniya) and finished the film directing course for feature films (tutor: Leonid Osyka) in 1998.
 He made his internships in the Netherlands and the United States.
 In the years 1994–2000 he worked as a film director, director of photography, director of the production in the feature and documentary films' section of the Ukrainian branch of the international organisation Internews Network (presently Internews).
 He produced several dozen documentaries (e.g. for such stations as Internews Network, Canal+, the Ukrainian TV channel 1+1, NTV, TNT, Polsat, DALAS studio, IKON, PRO Helvecia).
 He was the director of photography of several documentary films and directed a few documentary and feature short films.

 Sanin presides over the Ukrainian Association of Young Cinematographers.

 He plays the bandura, torban, hurdy-gurdy and follows the Volhynia tradition of hurdy-gurdy players.

 He used to make musical instruments himself, mastering the craft of his grandfather.
 Using the pseudonym Oleś Smyk (Олесь Смик), he is a member of the Kyiv Kobzar Gild.